devrsk/Webstack-Portfolio_Project/README.md

 To start the project, you need two terminals for the frontend and backend.

 ## Frontend:
-- Change to the app folder in the terminal: '''cd app'''
+- Change to the app folder in the terminal: `cd app`
-- Start the React project: '''npm start'''
+- Start the React project: `npm start`
 - *The frontend will be accessible on port 3000.*

 ## Backend:
-- Change to the backend folder in the terminal: '''cd backend'''
+- Change to the app folder in the terminal: `cd backend`
-- Start the backend server: '''npm start'''
+- Start the React project: `npm start`
 - *The backend will be accessible on port 9000.*